everit-org/json-schema/README.md

  * ipv4
  * ipv6
  * uri

+The library also supports a number of its own formats:

+ * full-date (i.e. a date in ISO format yyyy-MM-dd)

 The library also supports adding custom format validators.
 To use a custom validator basically you have to